Tigers take ASU's Torkelson No. 1 in MLB draft

-Arizona State slugger Spencer Torkelson made history when the Detroit Tigers selected him with the first pick in the 2020 MLB draft on Wednesday, becoming the first college first baseman and the first right-handed-hitting first baseman ever selected with the first overall pick.
+Arizona State slugger Spencer Torkelson made history when the Detroit Tigers selected him with the first pick in the 2020 MLB draft on Wednesday, making him the first college first baseman and the first right-handed-hitting first baseman ever selected with the first overall pick.

-Torkelson played first base at Arizona State, but the Tigers announced him as a third baseman and he's shown enough athleticism to convince some he could stick at third base, despite never playing the position in college.
+Torkelson played first base at Arizona State, but the Tigers announced him as a third baseman, and he has shown enough athleticism to convince some that he could stick at third base, despite never playing the position in college.

+"We know he can play first, but our scouts strongly feel that he can play third base, and that's our intent at this point," Tigers general manager Al Avila said on ESPN's draft broadcast.
+"He's exactly the type of player we hoped would be there with the first pick.
+At this point, we're going to send him out as a third baseman."

+Torkelson said he played all over the field during his youth, adding that he has no problem with transitioning to third base.

+The Miami Marlins took right-hander Max Meyer from the University of Minnesota with the third pick.
+Meyer began his college career in the bullpen before moving into the starting rotation.

+The Kansas City Royals selected left-handed pitcher Asa Lacy of Texas A&M with the fourth pick.
+With the fifth pick, the Toronto Blue Jays selected shortstop Austin Martin out of Vanderbilt.
+Lacy and Martin were considered candidates to be taken at No. 1 entering the evening.

-One of the most prodigious sluggers in NCAA history, Torkelson led Division I with 25 home runs as a freshman in 2018 and followed that up with 23 as a sophomore.
-He was off to a great start in 2020, hitting .340/.598/.780 with six home runs in 17 games, before the coronavirus pandemic shut down college and high school seasons across the country, making this draft more difficult than normal to evaluate for scouting staffs.
+One of the most prodigious sluggers in NCAA history, Torkelson led Division I with 25 home runs as a freshman in 2018 and followed that with 23 homers as a sophomore.
+He was off to a great start in 2020, hitting .340/.598/.780 with six home runs in 17 games, before the coronavirus pandemic shut down college and high school seasons across the country, making this draft class difficult for scouting staffs to evaluate.

 Torkelson, however, was viewed as the safest pick in this draft.
-Besides displaying all-fields power during his time at ASU he's also mashed while using a wood bat in two summers playing for Team USA.
-Scouts love his approach and plate discipline and he's an above-average defender at first who could play left field if needed.
-While he didn't get a chance to break Bob Horner's school record for home runs -- he fell four home runs short of tying Horner -- Torkelson did match Horner as a No. 1 overall pick.
+Besides displaying all-fields power during his time at ASU, he also mashed while using a wood bat in two summers playing for Team USA.
+Scouts love his approach and plate discipline, and he's an above-average defender at first who could play left field if needed.
+Although he didn't get a chance to break Bob Horner's school record for home runs -- he fell four home runs short of tying Horner -- Torkelson matched Horner as a No. 1 overall pick.
 Rick Monday (1965) and Floyd Bannister (1976) were also top picks out of ASU.

 Torkelson was undrafted out of high school in 2017.

 "It was tough for me.
-I watched all three days of the draft in 2017 and saw a lot of names of guys I played against get drafted," Torkelson told MLB Network on Wednesday.
+I watched all three days of the draft in 2017 and saw a lot of names of guys I played against get drafted," Torkelson told MLB Network before the draft.
 "It hurt.
-It kind of lit a fire inside me and I said, 'I'm not going to feel this again' and coming junior year at ASU I'm going to be a first-rounder.
+It kind of lit a fire inside me, and I said, 'I'm not going to feel this again,' and coming junior year at ASU, I'm going to be a first-rounder.
 I told myself that."

 Torkelson started improving even before his freshman season officially started.

-It was the second time in three years the Tigers had the No. 1 overall pick, after selecting Auburn right-hander Casey Mize in 2018.
-While teams rarely select for need in the draft, the Tigers have Mize, Matt Manning and Tarik Skubal as top-rated pitching prospects all on the brink of reaching the majors.
-Torkelson fits a glaring need for power in the organization as the big league club ranked last in the American League in runs and home runs in 2019.
+This was the second time in three years that the Tigers had the No. 1 overall pick; they selected Auburn right-hander Casey Mize in 2018.
+Although teams rarely select for need in the draft, the Tigers have Mize, Matt Manning and Tarik Skubal as top-rated pitching prospects all on the brink of reaching the majors.
+Torkelson fits a glaring need for power in the organization, as the big league club ranked last in the American League in runs and home runs in 2019.
 He's been compared to Mets first baseman Pete Alonso for his power potential, although he's more athletic than Alonso.

 Torkelson watched the draft from his home in California.
 The Tigers remained quiet on their preference until announcing the selection.
-Vanderbilt third baseman Austin Martin and Texas A&M left-hander Asa Lacy were the other players viewed as the potential No. 1 pick.
+Vanderbilt third baseman Austin Martin and Lacy were the other players viewed as the potential No. 1 pick.

 "We can't tell you who we're going to pick," Avila said on a conference call with reporters on Tuesday night.
 "Several things can happen between now and the day you pick."
 Without games to watch, teams have had to rely on video and remote interviews with players.
 Still, the Tigers heavily scouted Torkelson this spring and throughout last year and ran all their information and analysis through their internal database.